 While at UFS, Janse van Rensburg facilitated key technology decisions, and oversaw the successful implementation of various systems, all of which improved service to the university.
 As UFS’ strategic advisor, and reporting directly to senior management, he developed the university’s ICT Strategic Plan and saw to its implementation.
 Part of his mandate was to align and harness technology for the benefit of the university’s academic, administrative and research functions.

 He is also the co-ordinator of the Special Interest Group on High Performance Computing for South African universities.

-At the strategic level, she works closely with the cluster of research committees and supports the Deputy Vice Chancellor for research, to position UCT effectively to meet on-going challenges and to seize opportunities in the evolving research and policy environments at the national and global levels.
+At the strategic level, she works closely with the cluster of research committees and supports the deputy vice-chancellor for research.
+Her aim is position UCT effectively to meet on-going challenges and to seize opportunities in the evolving research and policy environments.

 An active member of the South African Research & Innovation Management Association (SARIMA) and the International Organisation for Research Management Societies (INORMS), Sienaert has delivered many papers at national and international conferences on research management.
 She has also served as panel member on the Council for Higher Education’s national quality assurance audits of universities and on reference groups of the National Research Foundation.